jviszlai/swiper/artifact/README.md

 - `analysis/run_reaction_time_evals.py`: runs ~300 SWIPER-SIM slurm jobs to
   evaluate SWIPER on a simple "random-T" schedule with different decoder latencies.
 Relevant for Fig. 12.

-## Generating plots
-Plots can be generated using either the provided data or re-generated data by running `python artifact/run_analysis.py`.
-This will generate all data-related figures that appear in the paper.
-This involves reading pre-generated data from `artifact/data`, as well as performing some simpler simulations/calculations within the script.
-This script is a combination of plotting code from multiple notebooks in the `notebooks/` directory.